George Rawick: Political affiliations

 Rawick became politically active in his teens, joining the Communist American Youth for Democracy around 1944–45, at a time when his Jewish family had stopped receiving letters from relatives in Nazi-occupied Europe.
 While at Oberlin College, he joined the Lorain, Ohio branch of the Communist Party USA, where the large Black working class strongly influenced his political views and drew him toward civil rights activism.
-Disillusioned with Oberlin’s treatment of the local Black community, he grew increasingly radical, working on Henry A. Wallace’s 1948 Communist backed Progressive Party campaign and briefly for Communist backed Congressman Vito Marcantonio.
+Disillusioned with Oberlin's treatment of the local Black community, he grew increasingly radical, working on Henry A. Wallace’s 1948 Communist backed Progressive Party campaign and briefly for Communist backed Congressman Vito Marcantonio.
 He was expelled from the Communist Party under controversial circumstances, with future slavery historian Robert Fogel involved in the decision.

 In the early 1950s, Rawick joined the Trotskyite Independent Socialist League, where he eventually becoming editor of the magazine Anvil.
 He later became involved with the Detroit-based Facing Reality group, led by C. L. R. James, whose emphasis on Black radicalism and labor struggle deeply shaped Rawick’s thinking.
 During trips to London, he met African, African American, and Caribbean intellectuals such as George Lamming, Aimé Césaire, and Kwame Ture, prompting him to take slavery more seriously as a scholarly subject.
 He also wrote for the journal Radical America, which published his influential essay, "Working Class Self-Activity," in 1969.

 Published works

 The American Slave: A Composite Autobiography

 The most enduring achievement of his career was his editorship of the 41-volume set of oral histories of former slaves, titled The American Slave: A Composite Autobiography.
 This collection began publication in 1972.
 The interviews which this set contains, the Slave Narrative Collection, were taken under the auspices of the Works Projects Administration (WPA), a New Deal program.
 Rawick's methodology of taking testimony from former slaves seriously and using it in his writing revolutionized the study of slavery in the 1970s.
 He thought that their testimony was as serious as documentary that was left by slaveholders, which was unheard of at the time.
 They remained in typescript until Rawick took on the task of supervising their preparation for publication.

 From 1963 to 1968, Rawick traveled frequently to London to work with C. L. R. James.
 On a visit in 1964, James asked Rawick to give a lecture on American history to guests at his home.
-After Rawick finished, James asked him if he knew anything about the slaves' own reactions of being enslaved.
+After Rawick finished, James asked him if he knew anything about the slaves' own reactions to being enslaved.
 Rawick quickly realized he did not know much about how the slaves' felt, but recalled that there was a collection of interviews done by ex-slaves in the late 1930s.
 This interaction led to Rawick's monumental work, The American Slave: A Composite Autobiography.
 Rawick made all of the interviews done by ex-slaves available to students and scholars.